Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Other relations between spherical roots and colors

+This implies that we may extend the action of $K$ on $P^u/H^u$ to an action of $L$, so the $L$-equivariant vector bundle $L\times^{K}P^u/H^u$ is trivial.
+In other words $P/H$ is $L$-equivariantly isomorphic to $L/K \times P^u/H^u$.
+Then the ranks of $L/K$ and of $P^u/H^u$ as spherical $L$-varieties add up to the rank of $P/H$, the spherical module $P^u/H^u$ has no spherical root for the action of $L$, it has exactly one $L$-stable prime divisor and one $L$-color.

-If $L/L_H$ has rank $2$ or $1$ then $P^u/H^u$ has rank $0$ (i.e.\ is trivial) or $1$.
-The first possibility is excluded because the trivial module has no $L_H$-color nor any $L_H$-stable prime divisor, and the possibility of $P^u/H^u$ having rank $1$ is excluded by Lemma~\ref{lemma:rank1}.
-Therefore $L/L_H$ has rank $0$, so $L=L_H$ and $P/H\cong P^u/H^u$.
-We refer now to the classification of spherical modules (see e.g.\ \cite{Kn98}).
-It implies that $P^u/H^u$ under the action of $(L,L)$ is a sum of standard representations (or their duals) of special linear groups and of symplectic groups.
-Each summand has rank $1$; if it has dimension $1$ then it has one $L$-stable prime divisor and no $L$-color, otherwise it has one $L$-color and no $L$-stable prime divisors.
+If $L/K$ has rank $2$ or $1$ then $P^u/H^u$ has rank $0$ (i.e.\ is trivial) or $1$.
+The first possibility is excluded because the module $\{0\}$ has no $L$-color nor any $L$-stable prime divisor, and the possibility of $P^u/H^u$ having rank $1$ is excluded by Lemma~\ref{lemma:rank1}.
+Therefore $L/K$ has rank $0$, so $L=K$ and $P/H\cong P^u/H^u$.

+Lemma~\ref{lemma:modules} implies that $P^u/H^u$ under the action of $(L,L)$ is a sum of standard representations (or their duals) of special linear groups and of symplectic groups.
+Each such summand has rank $1$ as a spherical $L$-variety; if it has dimension $1$ then it has one $L$-stable prime divisor and no $L$-color, otherwise it has one $L$-color and no $L$-stable prime divisors.
 It follows that $P^u/H^u\cong M\oplus\CC$ with $\dim M>1$.

 Let us examine now the case $|\Sigma_L(P/H)|=1$, and denote by $\sigma$ the element of $\Sigma_L(P/H)$.
-We discuss separately the cases where $\Sigma_L(L/L_H)$ is empty and where it is not.
+We discuss separately the cases where $\Sigma_L(L/K)$ is empty and where it is not.